-(5) Any other information requested by the state board of tax commissioners.
+(5) Any other information requested by the department of local government finance.

-(d) If two (2) individuals own a homestead under a tenancy by the entirety and one (1) or both of the individuals meet the eligibility requirements of this section, those individuals are together entitled to one (1) credit under this section.
+(e) If two (2) individuals own a homestead under a tenancy by the entirety and one (1) or both of the individuals meet the eligibility requirements of this section, the individuals may together receive not more than one (1) credit under this section.

-(h) If an individual knowingly or intentionally files a false statement under this section, the individual must pay the amount of any credit the individual received because of that false claim, plus interest, to the state board of tax commissioners for deposit in the property tax replacement fund established by section 1 of this chapter.
+(i) If an individual knowingly or intentionally files a false statement under this section, the individual must pay the amount of any credit the individual received because of the false statement plus interest to the department of local government finance for deposit in the property tax replacement fund established by section 1 of this chapter.